saurabhshukladev/KROMS/README.md

 # KROMS
-This is a OMS website in python Flask framework with payment gateway integration.
+This is a OMS in python Flask framework with payment gateway integration.
 It allows the user to signup/login, shop and then make the payment using Instamojo.
 I've hosted my application on Heroku.

+Frontend is created using flutter

 <h3>Requried for backend</h3>
 certifi==2020.12.5<br>